 👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - 1 large egg

-- 1 cup blanched finely ground almond flour (4oz)
+- 1 cup almond flour blanched, finely ground (4 oz)

-- In a medium bowl, whisk together the egg, sour cream and salt.
-Using a rubber spatula, mix in the almond flour, then the baking powder.
+- In a medium bowl, whisk together the egg, sour cream, and salt.
+Using a rubber spatula, mix in the almond flour, and then the baking powder.

 - Using a 2-tablespoon scoop, place 6 mounds of the dough on the prepared baking sheet.
 Do not flatten the mounds.